 The index variable (station_index) is identified by having an attribute with name of instance_dimension whose value is the instance dimension name (station in this example).
 The index variable must have the profile dimension as its sole dimension, and must be type integer.
 Each value in the index variable is the zero-based station index that the profile belongs to i.e. profile p belongs to station i=station_index(p), as in section A9.2.5.

 The count variable (row_size) contains the number of elements for each profile, which must be written contiguously.
-The count variable is identified by having an attribute with name flat_dimension whose value is the flat dimension (obs in this example) being counted.
+The count variable is identified by having an attribute with name sample_dimension whose value is the sample dimension (obs in this example) being counted.
 It must have the profile dimension as its sole dimension, and must be type integer.
 The number of elements in profile p is recorded in row_size(p), as in section A9.2.4.
-The flat dimension need not be the netCDF unlimited dimension, though it commonly is.
+The sample dimension need not be the netCDF unlimited dimension, though it commonly is.

 A9.6 Annotated examples: Trajectory of Profiles

 When profiles are taken along a trajectory, one gets a collection of profiles called a trajectoryProfile.
 A data variable may contain a collection of such trajectoryProfile features, one feature per trajectory.
 The instance dimension in the case of a trajectoryProfile is also referred to as the trajectory dimension.
 The instance variables, which have just this dimension, are also referred to as trajectory variables and are considered to contain information describing the trajectories.
 The trajectory variables may contain missing values.
 This allows one to reserve space for additional trajectories that may be added at a later time, as discussed in section 9.6.
 TrajectoryProfiles are more complicated than trajectories because there are two element dimensions.
 Each trajectory has a number of profiles as its elements, and each profile has a number of data from various levels as its elements.
+It is strongly recommended that there always be a variable (of any data type) with the profile dimension and the cf_role attribute "profile_id", whose values uniquely identify the profiles.

 A9.6.1 Multidimensional array representation of trajectoryProfiles